-- 30.1 The Association has developed this policy in consultation with tenants and the resident' panel and takes account of representations made. - 30.2 The Association will make the policy available on the Association website. - 30.3 The Senior Maintenance Officer is responsible for the review of the Repairs & Maintenance policy and providing the monitoring information to the Management Committee and Staff, this will be achieved by providing performance reports to the Management Committee and Operation Sub Committee on a monthly basis and update staff at staff meetings. - 30.4 The Operation Sub Committee and the Management Committee will review the Repairs & Maintenance policy every three years.
+- 30.1 The Association has developed this policy in consultation with tenants and the Resident' panel and takes account of representations made. - 30.2 The Association will make the policy available in the Association newsletters and on its website. - 30.3 The Operation Sub Committee-will review the Repairs & Maintenance policy every three years.
 This review will be brought forward if there is a need to respond to new legislation and/or policy guidance.